dominikpegler/dominikpegler.github.io/content/about.md

 I like to take photos.

-I am currently studying for a master's degree in psychology at the University of Vienna.
+I am currently pursuing a PhD in psychology at the University of Vienna.
 My main interest is in the field of computational cognitive modelling.

 ## Photography Articles